 Please explain your views, if you wish, on any of these three revenue-generating measures.

-As previously stated we need to find new sources of revenue and not return to the same workers and property owners who have consistantly paid their share through sales and property taxes.
+As previously stated, we need to find new sources of revenue and not return to the same workers and property owners who have consistantly paid their share through sales and property taxes.
 Illinois should join the 40-plus states who have a graduated state income tax, where, if you make more, you pay more.
 A flat tax is inherently unfair.

 4) Crime